xuxu298/siem-replay-24-techniques/ot-k8s-rule-layer-2026-09-15.md

 Rules for these two classes are next.
 The zero got published first because once the rules exist it can't be measured on this rig again.

+Those rules now exist, and loading them showed the two zeros do not have the same cause: [two-zeros-different-causes-2026-09-16.md](two-zeros-different-causes-2026-09-16.md).

 ## Correction, 16 September 2026

 Two things in the first version of this page were wrong, corrected here rather than removed.